SoftUni-Internal/interactive-content/EN/06-Database-Programmability/03-Stored-Procedures.md

 # Creating Stored Procedure

-Now let's see how you can create one:
+Now let us see how we can create one:

 ```java
 DELIMITER $$